tidymodels/tidymodels.org/learn/work/efficient-grid-search/index.html.md

 However, when our model has submodel parameters, there can be a massive efficient gain with grid search.

-## How Can we Exploit Submodels?  {#sec-submodel-processing}

 Let's use boosting as an example.
-We'll repeat our UMAP preprocessor and tune over:
+We'll repeat our UMAP preprocessor and tune over two parameters assoicated with boosted trees:

  - The number of boosted trees in an ensemble with values 1 through 100.
  - The minimum number of data points required to keep splitting the tree (aka `min_n`) for values of 1, 20, and 40.

 With the same UMAP grid, let’s use is $2 \times 100 \times 3 = 600$ grid points.